improve-ai/swift-ranker/README.md

 ## Fast AI Decisions for Swift and Objective C

+Lift revenue, performance, user retention, or any other metric with fast AI decisions.
 It's like an AI *if/then* statement.
-Quickly make decisions that configure your app to maximize revenue, performance, user retention, or any other metric.

 ## Installation